SoumyabrataKundu/TNDsen/README.md

 # TNDsen

-Senstivity Analysis for Test Negative Design
+This repository contains the package associated with the method described in ''Senstivity Analysis for Test Negative Design'' [].

 ## Software Requirements